rigoudyg/climaf/doc/functions/sub.rst

 Substraction of two CliMAF object, or subtraction of the CliMAF object given as first argument and a constant as second argument (string, float or integer)

+For some case, we need to use :doc:`minus <../scripts/minus>` which is equivalent to 'sub' (when substracting two CliMAF objects) except that is a CliMAF operator.

 **References** : https://code.zmaw.de/projects/cdo/embedded/1.6.4/cdo.html

 **Provider / contact** : climaf at meteo dot fr